 4.2.1 Introduction

 A MnS is specified using different independent components.
 A concrete MnS is composed of at least two of these components.
-Three different component types are defined, called MnS componenet type A, MnS componenet type B and MnS componenet type C. These components are defined in the following clauses.
+Three different component types are defined, called MnS component type A, MnS component type B and MnS component type C. These components are defined in the following clauses.